This article was first published in January 2019 and was last updated in June 2020.

 A trip to Argentina is almost always associated with eating and drinking and you certainly cannot leave the country without enjoying (daily if possible) fantastic wines and food from Argentina, ideally at every meal.

 But there is more to Argentinian food and drink than parrilla and Malbec, and in this post I will explore the country’s gastronomy in all its Italian, Spanish and native splendor.
+If you’re visiting the capital, you’ll want this guide to the best restaurants in Buenos Aires and this complete guide of things to do in Buenos Aires.

 This is because a large proportion of the indigenous population perished during the second half of the 19th century, either because of the yellow fever epidemic that hit Buenos Aires or because of the process of colonization of the Pampas and Patagonia encouraged by the government.
 In 2010, only about 1,5% of the population of Argentina defined themselves as descending from Amerindians.